yafetgetachew/vmbackuputil/readme.md

 	ssh-keygen
 ```

-then you should copy your public key to medemer with
+then you should copy your public key to remote backup server with

 ```shell
 	ssh-copy-id -i ~/.ssh/id_rsa.pub BACKUP_SERVER_USERNAME@BACKUP_SERVER_IP